Aretha Franklin's funeral returns to her gospel roots

 DETROIT (Reuters) - A Detroit church swelled with gospel music on Friday for the funeral of Aretha Franklin, driving mourners to their feet to clap and sing ahead of tributes to the queen of soul by former U.S. President Bill Clinton and singer Stevie Wonder.

 “Come on, this is a church service, lift your voice!”
-Bishop Charles Ellis III, the officiant, exhorted the congregation at the Greater Grace Temple.
-The crowd grew louder, its ranks bolstered by singers including Chaka Khan and Ariana Grande, who were due to pay musical tribute to Franklin, who died on Aug.
-16 aged 76.
+Bishop Charles Ellis III, the officiant, exhorted the congregation at the Greater Grace Temple, as the choir and orchestra swayed behind him.
+The crowd grew louder, its ranks bolstered by singers including Chaka Khan and Ariana Grande, who came to pay musical tribute to Franklin following her death on Aug.
+16 at age 76.

-After Bible readings, Faith Hill sang the old standard “What a Friend We Have in Jesus,” which Franklin included on her 1972 live album “Amazing Grace.”
+Civil rights leaders Jesse Jackson and Al Sharpton were onstage to honor Franklin’s contributions to the 1960s civil rights movement.
+Sharpton took to the pulpit to call her the soundtrack of the movement, with songs such as her signature 1967 hit “Respect.”

-Civil rights leaders Jesse Jackson and Al Sharpton were onstage to honor Franklin’s contributions to the civil rights movement of the 1960s.
-Franklin’s songs, such as her signature 1967 hit “Respect,” provided a soundtrack for the era.
+“She was a black woman in a white man’s world,” Sharpton said, as mourners cheered.
+“She was rooted in the black church, she was bathed in the black church, and she took the black church downtown and made folks that didn’t know what the Holy Ghost was shout in the middle of a concert.”

-Having sung at the inaugurations of three presidents - Jimmy Carter, Clinton and Barack Obama - Franklin was an American institution.
-She was awarded the Presidential Medal of Freedom by then-President George W. Bush in 2005.
+Franklin, who sang at the inaugurations of three Democratic presidents - Jimmy Carter, Clinton and Barack Obama - was an American institution.
+She was awarded the Presidential Medal of Freedom by Republican then-President George W. Bush in 2005.
+Tributes from Bush and Obama were read aloud.

 Clinton entered the church with his wife, Hillary, to loud applause and stood quietly by Franklin’s open casket before the service started.
 Franklin’s body was dressed in a golden sequined outfit.

-The funeral had been billed as closed to the public but crowds of fans gathered outside, many dressed in their Sunday best.
+The funeral had been billed as closed to the public, but crowds of fans gathered outside, many dressed in their Sunday best.
 Some were admitted into the church to sit behind Franklin’s family.

-“This is as close you get to royalty here in America and Aretha earned every bit of it,” Missy Settlers, 53, an automotive parts assembler, said.
+“This is as close you get to royalty here in America and Aretha earned every bit of it,” said Missy Settlers, 53, an automotive parts assembler.

 Franklin, who died at her Detroit home from pancreatic cancer, began her musical career as a child singing gospel at the city’s New Bethel Baptist Church, where her father, C.L.
 Franklin, was the pastor, famous for his hypnotic sermons.